 The longer the shot, the more time you spend with that subject and the more information you can convey.
 Certain shots are better suited to certain lengths than others.

 Longer shots are typically used for establishing shots, or when you want to really nail down what your audience is seeing.
 If a scene takes place in a house, for example, it’s important to establish where in that house the action takes place.

 Film editing is the art of choosing which shots, sounds and other effects to include when putting together film or video.
-You can use it to convey a mood and control how audience members feel while watching your film.
+You can use it to convey a mood and control how the audience feels.

-To edit is to create a story from pieces of footage and sound that have been taken during the filming process.
+Editing is creating a story from pieces of footage and sound that have been taken during the filming process.
 Proper use of editing techniques can help you give your film a consistent emotional tone.

 This is a process that is easy to master if you have the right knowledge.
 Film editing is really about imagining what your film will look like before it’s shot.

-Learning how to use them effectively takes time, but once you have mastered some basic techniques, you can begin experimenting with some more advanced ones.
+Learning the different techniques takes time, but once you have mastered the basics, you can begin experimenting with more advanced ones.
 These may include jump cuts, wipes and fades.

 Create The Pace Of The Scene In Film Editing